Strategies to Improve Efficiency and Patient Outcomes

 Streamlining Processes with TigerConnect

-With TigerConnect, hospitals can decrease LOS through the use of multi-disciplinary rounds at the point of admission to enable faster discharges.
-Our solutions make it easier for care teams to instantly communicate with one another – whether via secure message, voice, or video – so that they can quickly exchange information and coordinate a patient’s transition out of the hospital.
+With TigerConnect, hospitals can decrease lengths of stay through the use of multi-disciplinary rounds at the point of admission to enable faster discharges.
+Our solutions make it easier for care teams to instantly communicate with one another—whether via secure message, voice, or video—so they can quickly exchange information and coordinate a patient’s transition out of the hospital.
+As a result of this improved communication, hospital stays are shortened, discharge processes are expedited, costs are reduced, and patient satisfaction is increased.

+By ensuring that care teams have access to the most accurate and up-to-date data about a patient’s condition when making decisions on their transition from the hospital, caregivers can be confident that they are providing safe and effective care.
 Investing in solutions designed to streamline operations and reduce unnecessary delays can improve the efficiency of your discharge process, potentially reducing the average length of stay by up to 1.4 days.

 Let TigerConnect be your solution for optimized discharge processes that benefit both patients and your clinical team!
 Check out the Multidisciplinary Rounds Workflow Comparison infographic today to find out how TigerConnect can improve efficiency for your hospital.